anima-wg/brski-cloud/anima-brski-cloud.md

 If the manufacturer wishes to change the URL, or discontinue the service, then the manufacturer will need to arrange for a firmware update where appropriate changes are made.

 Often the firmware can not be updated because there is significant inventory in a warehouse.
-If it were powered on and connected, then it would get firmware updates.
+If the Pledge were powered on and connected, then it would get firmware updates.
 Since it is not, any URLs built-in to the old firmware need to be maintained until all copies of that firmware have been replaced.
 This could be a challenge if a company is going out of business, and in which case the considerations from {{BRSKI, Section 10.7}} apply.

-If the event in in fact a merger between two companies, then it is possible to consolidate the MASA of each company into a single system.
+If a merger between two companies happens, then it is possible to consolidate the MASA of each company into a single system.
-It will need access to a MASA signing key for both companies to operate correctly.
+The consolidated MASA will need access to a MASA signing key for both companies to operate correctly.
-One way is for both MASA names (such as masa.company1.example, and masa.company2.example) can be added as SubjectAltNames for the HTTPS certificates used by the MASA.
+One way is for both MASA names (such as masa.company1.example, and masa.company2.example) to be added as SubjectAltNames for the HTTPS certificates used by the MASA.
 The Cloud Registrar will need a similar treatment.
 As an alternative to operating a Registrar under two names, all access to one Cloud Registrar could be replaced with a 307 redirect as described in {{multiplehttpredirects}}.